maheshgudi/moviedb/README.md

 {'Authorization': 'token <token_id>'}
 ```

-and add in PUT body add
+and add in PUT body

 ```
 {